github/licensed/README.md

 end
 ```

+## Packaging

+Licensed can be built into an exe and packaged for distribution to systems that don't have ruby already available.
+See the [packaging documentation](./docs/packaging.md) for details.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/github/licensed.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.
 See [CONTRIBUTING](CONTRIBUTING.md) for more details.